Vortetty/pixel-dungeon/README.md

 This is a modified version of the open-source game Pixel Dungeon, which is a traditional roguelike game with pixel-art graphics and simple interface.
-This modification adds a tutorial to the game to help new players get started, and we are also working on adding a map editor/play custom map mode, to give players the ability to modify their play experience.
+This modification adds a tutorial to the game to help new players get started, and we have also added a map editor/play custom map mode, to give players the ability to modify their play experience.

 The source code of this modification is available here: